FailAcademy/learning/html-css-essentials/adp-vancouver/_projects/01a-react-and-redux.md

 ---
 layout: project
-title: Project 1 / Part 1 - REDit
+title: Project 1 / Part 1 - Boomtown
 due: Monday, July 17th (beginning of class)
 class: gh-check
 ---

-Create a Product Hunt / Reddit clone that transforms existing data into a view using posts and categories.
+Create the front-end UI of a web-based application to support a local sharing economy.
+Functionally, the app will allow users to browse all items and user profiles by the end of the first half of the project, and ultimately also share items of their own and request to borrow items from other users during the second half.

-Your project must include imported data (from a JSON file), use React and the Material UI library to build out the application's UI, use Redux and `react-redux` to manage application state, and React Router for routing.
+Your project must use local mock data, React and the Material UI library to build out the application's UI, Redux and `react-redux` to manage application state, and React Router for routing.

 ## Requirements